Conditions in reception facilities

 In general, there have not been reports of bad conditions of reception.
 In fact, there are no registered protests or strikes by applicants.
 Unless they are placed in private housing, asylum seekers are not able to cook by themselves during the first phase of reception, as meals are managed by the authority in charge of the centre.

-Hosted applicants have access to several types of activities, which may vary from trainings or leisure programmes.
+Hosted applicants have access to several types of activities, which vary from trainings to leisure activities.
 In general, particular conditions or facilities within the reception centre depend on the authority managing the reception places.
 As the majority of centres are managed by specialised NGOs, generally the staff that works with asylum seekers during their reception is trained and specialised.

 The usual length of stay for asylum seekers inside the reception facilities is the maximum stay admitted, which is 18 months, extendable to 24 months for vulnerable persons.
 This is due to the fact that the system is divided into 3 main phases that gradually prepare the person to live autonomously in the host society.